Targeting Genetic and Metabolic Alterations in Distinct Subtypes of Renal Cell Carcinoma

 Upregulation of HIF2 is well studied consequence of VHL inactivation and appears to be critical for development of sporadic ccRCC (somatic VHL alteration) as well as a variety of tumors in patients with VHL (germline VHL alterations).
 Recently, small molecule inhibitors of HIF2 have been evaluated preclinically and are currently undergoing clinical evaluation.
 To test the efficacy of HIF2 alpha inhibitors a number of clinical studies are planned, including single agent studies in VHL patients, and single agent studies in sporadic ccRCC patients.
 Additionally, a variety of combination strategies will be evaluated in preclinical models and, if appropriate, in the clinic.

-Ramaprasad Srinivasan obtained his M.D. from the Bangalore Medical College in India and then completed his Ph.D. in biomedical sciences at the University of Texas MD Anderson Cancer Center in Houston.
+Dr. Srinivasan obtained his medical degree from the Bangalore Medical College in India and subsequently completed his Ph.D. in biomedical sciences at the University of Texas MD Anderson Cancer Center in Houston.
 He came to the NCI in 1999 after completing his internal medicine residency training at the University of Texas Health Science Center-Houston, to pursue a fellowship in medical oncology/hematology.
-After completing his fellowship, Dr. Srinivasan joined the Urologic Oncology Branch as a Staff Clinician.
-In 2016 he became a Principal Investigator.
-Dr. Srinivasan is developing treatment strategies and clinical trials for patients with both hereditary and non-hereditary forms of kidney cancer.
-Currently, he is investigating a variety of newer 'targeted' agents in clear cell and papillary kidney cancer, as well as hereditary kidney cancer syndromes such as von Hippel-Lindau, hereditary leiomyomatosis and renal cell cancer (HLRCC) and hereditary papillary renal cell cancer (HPRC).